subi3wr3x/SecDevOps/uuencode-py/README.md

 #### uuencode-py
-Given a file encoded by uuencode it can be useful to quickly encode and decode it again using a mapping of your choosing (pentest,etc).
+Encode and decode uuencoded file using a mapping of your choosing (pentest,etc).

 #### Usage
 ```